Ex-White House Stenographer: With No Official Transcript, Trump Can Muddle The Truth

 "We type up our transcripts from our audio, so it hasn't been tampered with and it not only goes to the press office, the press, but also the presidential archive," she says.
 "That's really important to have an accurate recording at all times, especially when the press is involved, just to make sure that we are recording the truth and that no one has complicated that."

-The importance of that type of record has been underscored in recent days by a string of controversies involving comments made by President Trump.
+The importance of that type of record has been underscored in recent days by a string of controversies involving comments made by Trump.
 On his visit earlier this month to the United Kingdom, for example, the president denied making disparaging comments about British Prime Minister Theresa May in an interview with the tabloid The Sun, even though the The Sun released a recording of the remarks.

 Then, last Wednesday, the White House was forced to clarify an exchange between the president and a reporter at the start of a Cabinet meeting.
-Asked whether he believes Russia is no longer targeting U.S. elections, the president shook his head and said "no." Later, White House Press Secretary Sarah Sanders told reporters that his "no" meant that the president was not taking questions from reporters.
+Asked whether he believes Russia is no longer targeting U.S. elections, the president shook his head and said "no." Later, White House press secretary Sarah Sanders told reporters that his "no" meant that the president was not taking questions from reporters.

 Dorey-Stein says that under Trump, White House stenographers have less access to the president.